Kids Bike Size Guide

 Choose the lightest you can afford without eliminating all the features that make it comfortable to ride.

-The Rookie 12″ is 2.89 kg and can be handled comfortably by the smallest riders.
-The Rookie 14” is just 4.7 kg without pedals or 6 kilograms in pedal mode.
-Kidvelo Bikes are made from top-quality 6061 aluminium alloy to keep the weight down.
+The Rookie 12″ our lightest bike At Just 2.89 kg it can be handled comfortably by the smallest riders.
+The Rookie 14” 2-In-1 Bike is just 4.7 kg without pedals or 6 kilograms in pedal mode and Rookie 18″ Convertible weighs in at just 5.5 Kg, or 7 Kg with the pedals fitted.
+All are made from top-quality 6061 aluminium alloy, using alloy componentry, to keep the weight down.

 A 10″ wheel may allow for a lower starting seat height, but check the seat height range to get some years’ use out of it.

 A quality 12″ wheeled bike may still achieve low seat positions, but the bigger wheel avoids speed wobbles.

 If the child is a beginner, then a convertible bike is perfect as you get the benefit of learning in balance mode before it magically transforms into a bike with pedals.

 Tyres play a crucial role in the performance and comfort level of a bike

 The type of tyres will determine the smoothness of the ride and the traction achieved on various surfaces.
 There are four types of tyres used.
 These include foam, air, plastic, and rubber tyres.